Q: Why did my business receive the “Employer Notification” letter?

-Q: I just received a recent decision about affordable health insurance coverage for me or my family.
+Q: I just received a decision about affordable health insurance coverage for me or my family.
 I don’t agree with the decision.
 What can I do?

-Q: What kinds of things can I appeal?
+Q: What can I appeal?

 Decisions you may appeal include, but are not limited to:

 - Failure of the Exchange to provide timely notice of your eligibility decision